Markov Decision Processes under External Temporal Processes: Outlook

-This work sets the stage for understanding problems related to RL under the influence of external temporal events and provides several theoretical insights.
-The results are established in a very general setting and rely on learning functions in an augmented state space that is exponentially bigger in the presence of long-term dependencies due to external events.
-To mitigate this, one needs to develop provable approximate methods by reducing the size of the state space.
-Due to the "factorization" of the environment into Markovian states and non-Markovian events that impact these states, compressing the histories of events into latent features that are independent of the states may provide a strategic advantage.
-This approach could facilitate the learning of representations of the expanded states by developing a distinct event distribution model that can be scaled up, as it does not rely on the agent, alongside a separate state transition model that necessitates agent interaction with the environment.
-A compressed representation of events, derived from extensive event data, can subsequently be utilized to learn a feasible state transition kernel.
+This study lays the groundwork for understanding sequential decision-making problems under the influence of external temporal events, offering several theoretical insights within the reinforcement learning framework.
+The results are established in a general setting that relies on learning functions in an augmented state space.
+The challenge here is that the augmented state space can be exponentially larger due to the long-term dependencies of external events; hence, it is essential to develop provable approximate methods to mitigate this.

-This can be achieved either implicitly through function approximators such as recurrent neural networks (or LSTMs), or explicitly by learning compressed state representations using mutual information bottlenecks, etc. While these are practical methods, the theoretical analysis of such learned compressed state representations remains an open problem.
+The ``factorization" of the environment into Markovian states and non-Markovian events that impact these states, compressing the histories of events into latent features that are independent of the states, may provide a strategic advantage.
+This approach could facilitate the learning of representations of the expanded states by developing a distinct event distribution model that can be scaled up, as it does not rely on the agent, along with a separate state transition model that necessitates agent interaction with the environment.
+A compressed representation of events derived from extensive event data can be used to learn a feasible state transition kernel.
+This can be achieved either implicitly through function approximators, such as recurrent neural networks (or LSTMs), or explicitly by learning compressed state representations using mutual information bottlenecks.
+Although these are practical methods, the theoretical analysis of such learned compressed state representations remains an open problem.